vileider/year2_fixed/retake_module/daily_log.md

 I began examining another outcome related to data-driven websites.
 The person who evaluated my work mentioned that I have a project in my repository that aligns with this topic.
 I believe it might be the nutrition counter app that was developed using React Native.
 ### 11.8.2023
 I completed the reflection about the data-driven app.
 In hindsight, I believe I could have elaborated more on industry trade-offs and conducted additional research to provide examples.
 A new idea that emerged is to establish an actual pipeline for the Quality Assurance outcome.
 Having a burn-down chart would be particularly useful for this purpose.
 However, I've decided to leave it as is for now, and following feedback from the delivery team on Monday, I will make necessary adjustments to the submitted work.
 Another task I undertook was discussing the portal issues with fellow students.
 Additionally, I engaged with the ITDI team, and they requested me to provide step-by-step instructions to reproduce the problem.
 I'll be sending these instructions immediately after completing this daily log.
+### 13.8.2023
+I successfully submitted my portfolio as a retake for the Data as a Service module.
+It was quite challenging, and I had three attempts to get it right.
+I'm feeling quite exhausted now.
+I'll have to wait until tomorrow to see what feedback I receive.
+### 14.8.2023
+I had a brief meeting with Neil today, and he provided me with some valuable suggestions for enhancing my reflections.
+Firstly, he advised me to create an additional reflection on quality assurance and include references from industry press or other reputable sources of information.
+He also recommended crafting another reflection about GDPR and incorporating references to the original act.
+Furthermore, Neil suggested that recording a video demonstrating my research process could earn some extra points.
+Lastly, he highlighted the idea of crafting a reflection on the pitfalls of common security approaches, delving deeper into this subject with the appropriate references.
+### 16.8.2023
+I completed the reflection about quality assurance.
+I will raise a ticket to gather feedback from a member of the Delivery team and see their thoughts on it.
+### 18.8.2023
+For the past three days, I've been dedicated to working on the cybersecurity pitfalls reflection.
+Initially, I conducted thorough research about proper mitigation methods.
+Later, I aimed to put this knowledge into practice.
+I embarked on a module on the HTB website, selecting one focused on Deobfuscation.
+I encountered challenges yesterday with sending HTTP requests using curl.
+Today, with renewed energy, I'm determined to tackle it again.
+If I don't succeed, I'm still committed to documenting my efforts in my reflection.
+#
+Unfortunately, I wasn't able to complete the entire module.
+However, I did manage to make some progress.
+When I reached a point of frustration and decided to watch a solution for the module on YouTube, it became clear that I need to become more familiar with additional tools.
+### 23.8.2023
+Over the past couple of days, I've been diligently working on my portfolio.
+I successfully crafted a responsive landing page tailored to iPad screen resolution.
+In terms of gathering evidence, I attempted to create a reflection about the effectiveness of combining two programming languages due to their synergies.
+However, upon assessing the actual performance improvements resulting from this solution, I discovered that the inclusion of the second programming language was actually slowing down calculations.
+I'm uncertain whether this is due to the need for better libraries.
+To gain deeper insights, I've decided to delve further into this subject.